 On the flip side, some owners have run into issues that required extra work after assembly.
 A common complaint is that the coops can be quite drafty, which is a serious concern for chicken health, especially in colder climates.
 Some users have reported needing to add insulation or seal gaps to make the coop comfortable for their flock.
 Other critiques mention flimsy components, poorly spaced roosting bars, and ventilation that isn't adequate for the number of chickens the coop claims to hold.
 If you want to avoid post-purchase modifications, exploring customizable coops where you can specify your exact needs might be a better path.

-What Owners Are Saying: Real Customer Feedback
+What Other Owners Say: Real Customer Reviews

 Sifting through customer experiences reveals a mixed but informative picture.
 Many people are genuinely happy with their OverEZ coops, praising their sturdiness and overall quality.
 However, it's not uncommon to see mentions of shipping damage, like dented roofs or broken pieces.
 To the company's credit, even those who experience issues often say that OverEZ's customer service is responsive and helpful in resolving problems.
 The takeaway here is that while the basic design is solid, you might need to be prepared for potential shipping hiccups or small tweaks.
 For those who prefer a seamless experience from start to finish, working on a custom project can ensure every detail is perfect upon arrival.